stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 6. Adjust `encode` in such a way that it includes the sense in its output.

-7. Enhance `readNucleobase` and `transcribeProg` in such a way that the sense and base type are stored together with the sequence, and that `transcribeProg` always prints the antisense RNA strand after transcription.
+7. Enhance `getNucleicAcid` and `transcribeProg` in such a way that the sense and base type are stored together with the sequence, and that `transcribeProg` always prints the antisense RNA strand after transcription.